guanghetv/postgres-feature/window-function.md

 ```

-urns the most frequent input value (arbitrarily choosing the first one if there are multiple equally-frequent results)
+returns the most frequent input value (arbitrarily choosing the first one if there are multiple equally-frequent results)
 ```sql
 select mode() within group (order by homeruns) from batting ;
  mode